 Student Club Certification Information

-- Pick up a Certification Packet
+- Pick up, complete and submit a Student Organization Certification Packet

 - Submit all required documents by the specified deadline

 - Schedule a 30 minute meeting with Student Activities to review the Student Organization Handbook and all policies.

 If you would like to discuss your plans and ideas, or have questions about the packet, please see Dean Meechie Bowie in Main 223.

 For Fall 2014 certification students must submit all required paperwork to Student Activities by Friday September 12, 2014.

 For Spring 2014 certification, students must submit all required paperwork to Student Activities by Monday, December 1, 2014.

 Student organizations that have been certified with Student Activities have the following privileges:

 - Ability to reserve and use campus facilities